The-Daily-Upside/tap-google-ad-manager/README.md

 1. The tap checks if the configured reports exist in Google Ad Manager.
 2. If they do not exist, it programmatically creates them.
 3. The tap then runs each report and waits for its completion.
-4. Once completed, results are fetched using the `ReportResultsStream`.
+4. Once completed, results are fetched using the `ReportResultsStream` and loaded into the target system.

 This ensures all reporting is centrally defined and reliably refreshed on each tap execution.